 Professional paddler Jaime Sharp surfs the Selkie at the legendary Skookumchuck standing wave.

-Our newest design takes two of our most popular boats (The Arctic Tern 14 and the Murrelet) and marries them into one elegant, light weight boat that petite women, or those looking for a tight fitting play boat, will love.
+The Selkie takes two of our most popular boats (The Arctic Tern 14 and the Murrelet) and marries them into one elegant, light weight boat that petite women, or those looking for a tight fitting play boat, will love.
 John Lockwood nailed his first static brace in its sea trials and found it extremely easy to roll with its dramatically low rear cockpit - it's even lower than the Murrelet (1.3" lower).
 Petite paddlers love the snug fit and lower volume deck for higher angle paddle strokes.
 We've had it at the coast and at Skookumchuck (see video above) for some fun surf sessions.
 Like the original Greenlandic sealskin kayaks the new Selkie is a hard-chined 14' x 22.5" boat designed for petite women and for larger paddlers who want a low volume kayak to play in the surf.
 For larger paddlers who want a little more room for their feet, or a larger cockpit for ease of entry and exit, see also the Ronan.

 True to Her Name: Selkies are mythological creatures said to live as seals in the sea but shed their skin to become human on land.
 In the folklore of many cultures these shapeshifters are ever curious and charming creatures who enjoy playing in the surf and exploring the shore but must always to return to the sea.